Nartiang Durga Temple: Worship

 The rites at the temple are not performed the conventional way as in the plains, but in a unique way, a blend of Hindu and ancient Khasi traditions.
+In conformity of the Khasi custom of not using figurine images of Gods and Goddesses, the image of Durga is represented by a plantain trunk decked with marigold flowers.
 The local chieftain or Syiem is considered the chief patron of the temple.
-Even today, during Durga Puja, the Syiem sacrifices goats.

 Durga Puja is the most important festival of this temple.
 During Durga Puja, a banana plant is dressed up and worshipped as the Goddess.
 At the end of the four-day festivities, the plant is ceremoniously immersed in the Myntdu River.
 A gun salute is also given to the Goddess on the occasion.
+Even today, during Durga Puja, the Syiem sacrifices goats.

 At present

 The Central Puja Committee, the official representative of the Hindu community in Meghalaya, is the caretaker of the temple.
 It finances a major part of the daily expenses incurred by the temple and carries out development activities in the temple premises.
 It is also responsible for the popularisation of the Durga Puja conducted in this ancient temple.
 Durga puja is done every autumn in a unique way with the fusion of the culture of Bengal and that of the Khasi-Jaintia Hills.
-In conformity of the Khasi custom of not using figurine images of Gods and Goddesses, the image of Durga is represented by a plantain trunk decked with marigold flowers.
-Close by, within walking distance, is the Shiva temple where one can see the remains of ancient cannons from the past inside the temple.
-At present there lies a Hindu temple in this vicinity and the priests who practice there are direct descendants of the original priests that came from Jaintiapur.

 In 2017, the union minister Kiren Rijiju said that the temple will be declared as a heritage site.